3. Convex function

 The condition for concave function is 0 for the right side of the above inequality.
 In log-concave case, the hessian matrix is less than equal to the rank-one matrix.
 That means we can have at most one positive eigenvalue of the hessian.

-sum of log-concave functions is not always log-concave
+- sum of log-concave functions is not always log-concave💡mixture of log-concave distribution is not always log-concave

 is log-concave.